 - Improvement: If an Examine team member doesn't reguarly take some time off, they get a notice that they have to take some time off soon.
 We also hired more staff, making that policy logistically feasible.

 - Mistake: Our team is mostly comprised of men in their 30s and 40s.
 Meanwhile, our readership is evenly split between men and women, and it includes many older folks.
 In order to better address health issues facing women and older people, it would help to have some researchers who are women and/or older.
 A team of men in their 30s and 40s is a bit more likely to focus on issues more relevant to their demographic and have less expertise on issues that impact women and older people more.
 One of our major goals is removing subconscious biases and blind spots, in order to be more accurate and more helpful to readers.

 - Improvement: In our last hiring round, we blinded the applications and test assignments for more objective evaluation, and ended up hiring a mix of men and women of different age ranges.
 We've also proactively contacted potential applicants from a wide variety of backgrounds.
 For example, PhDs, health enthusiasts without advanced degrees, people with deep knowledge of particular areas, people from different countries, etc.

 - Mistake: We frequently surveyed readers to find out what interests them.
 Yet we did few in-depth interviews to find out more about the health journeys of different readers.
 Knowing more about the full scope of readers’ experiences should help us provide helpful information in the best possible formats.

-- Improvement: We’ve started doing more in-depth interviews and are also asking a small subset of dedicated readers targeted questions to help shape some of our decisions.
-We may also perform focus groups in the future.
+- Improvement: We’ve conducted many more in-depth interviews in the past year than we did in the previous years combined, to figure out how we can improve our content and reading experience.
+We're also asking a small subset of dedicated readers more frequent, targeted questions to help shape some of our decisions.
+This is to make sure we aren't limited by the perspectives of our small team.
+Lastly, we may also perform focus groups in the future.